Managing Apache CloudStack Storage

 In case your volume get full and you need to increase the disk size, you can resize the volume and repartition the file system with the additional storage added.

 The Operating System does not automatically allocate the additional storage added to the volume in CloudStack.
-Therefor, you will need to increase the partitioning of the file system on your server to add the additional storage added to the volume.
+Therefore, you will need to increase the partitioning of the file system on your server to add the additional storage added to the volume.
 We have explained how to increase the partitioning on Linux and Windows here.

 1. From the left menu choose Compute > Storage, click on the volume.